orgolshtein/you-are-el-shrinker/README.md

     - /api/analytics/last-visited/${amount} GET - returns a descending list of a certain number of sites (according to ${amount}) the most recent visit for each.

-    - /api/analytics/${redirect-link} GET - returns the full statistics of the entered redirect link.
+    - /api/analytics POST - returns the full statistics of the redirect link, sent in the request's body.